 You need to have implemented the Product Fruits code snippet, not just the Product Fruits extension, for segmentation.

-With Product Fruit’s workspaces and the ability to copy content between them, this is easy to tackle.
-In fact, it’s just a matter of figuring out which approach you’d prefer.
+With multiple workspaces and the ability to copy content between them, this is an easy task to tackle.
+Moreover, it’s simply a matter of figuring out which approach you’d prefer.

-Another option is to create one workspace for your staging environment, and then a second for your production environment.
-This allows you to create the content on your staging environment and then copy it to your production workspace when it’s ready to be shared with the masses.
+Another option is to create one workspace for your staging environment and a second workspace for your production/live environment.
+This allows you to create content on your staging environment which can then be copied over to your production workspace once it’s ready to be shared with the masses.

-Note that only tours and hint groups can be copied but other types of content should be easy to transfer manually.
+Note that copying is restricted to tours and hint groups, but other types of content can easily be transferred manually.